Driving a 500 mile castle tour of Scotland is one way to see the beautiful countryside and cities, with a unique theme.

 Renting cars with Auto Europe is something I’ve been doing for over 20 years (well before collaborating with this reputable company).
-Once again, I recently rented through Auto Europe in Scotland and want to share a suggested itinerary for a week-long, 500 mile castle tour in my homeland.
+Once again, I recently rented through Auto Europe in my homeland and want to share a suggested itinerary for a week-long, 500 mile castle tour of Scotland.
 I also want to tell you why, from my experience, it’s a very good idea to have no deductible coverage on your car rental.

 Disclosure: This post is kindly sponsored by Auto Europe, but, as always, all thoughts and opinions are my own.
 Special thanks to Visit Scotland for facilitating our visit to properties around Scotland.